eslaaam3/SFND/README.md

                       H O S T   P C               :  CONTAINER ~/Docker/<container_name>_workspace_<date_time> : ~/workspace
   ```
-- Super user password inside the container is `upolis`
+- Super user password inside the container is `upolis`, and it can be changed using `chpasswd` command, but generally, there is no need to change it